-Ketamine misuse can cause psychological addiction, with users needing ever-increasing amounts of the drug to achieve the desired ‘high’.
-Withdrawal symptoms can be so unpleasant that the user turns back to ketamine to alleviate the negative effects.
+Ketamine misuse can cause tolerance, dependence and addiction, with users needing ever-increasing amounts of the drug to achieve the desired high.

 Studies have shown that addiction to ketamine is not physical but purely psychological.
 It is most often used to alleviate feelings of anxiety or depression.
 It induces a trance-like state whilst providing sedation and pain relief.
 When injected, effects usually take hold within five minutes and last up to half an hour.

 When abused, ketamine causes a dream-like state of distorted perceptions of sight and sound, whilst inducing euphoria, sedation and pain relief.